iroy2000/react-redux-boilerplate/README.md

 We removed css-next in favor of postcss-preset-env.

-We removed extract-text-webpack-plugin to mini-css-extract-plugin because of Webpack 4 upgrade
+We removed extract-text-webpack-plugin to mini-css-extract-plugin because of Webpack 4 upgrade.

 __9 / 26 / 2017__